1

 A.

-brings increasing levels of affluence in the short run but economic cycles and price changes in the long run.
+Economic change brings increasing levels of affluence in the short run but economic cycles and price changes in the long run.

 B.